EGLISE SANT MARTI DE MONTBRAM

-The 371th century chapel, built before that of St André, is dedicated to St Martin, Bishop of Tours in XNUMX.
+The 371th century chapel, built before that of St André de Sorède, is dedicated to St Martin, Bishop of Tours in XNUMX.
 This Romanesque building, with a single nave with small openings, is characterized by great sobriety and rusticity.
-We note the absence of frescoes, a Trinitarian campanile and the carved stone portal as well as the presence of religious elements steeped in history and carriers.
+We note the absence of frescoes, a Trinitarian campanile support and the carved stone portal as well as the presence of religious elements steeped in history.

 The church can currently only be visited as part of guided tours, offered by the PASTOR association, during the summer season (ask the Tourist Office on 04 48 98 00 04).